English National Ballet

 During the 2001/02 season he made his debut as Basilio in Nureyev’s Don Quixote, and in the 2002/2003 season he made his debut as the title role in George Balanchine’s Apollo.
 He has created roles in Ashley Page’s Hidden Variables and William Tuckett’s 3:4.

-Carlos also performed Basilio in Nureyev’s version of Don Quixote in 2005, as well as Solor in Nureyev’s La Bayadère, with the Paris Opera Ballet in 2006.
+Carlos also performed Basilio in Nureyev’s version of Don Quixote in 2005, as well as Solor in Nureyev’s La Bayadère with the Paris Opera Ballet in 2006.
 He won critical acclaim in Moscow and London in 2007 for the role of Spartacus, which he performed with the Bolshoi Ballet.
 The production was re-staged and filmed in January 2008 in the Paris Opera’s Palais Garnier, especially for Carlos.

 He has written and choreographed his own semi-autobiographical show, Tocororo.
 The show was created in Havana in 2002/3 and premiered in Cuba at the Sala Garcia Lorca in 2003.
 Tocororo subsequently broke all box office records at Sadler’s Wells Theatre in London and was nominated for an Olivier award in 2004.

-In 2006 Carlos received the Doctor of Letters Honoris Causa by the London Metropolitan University.
-In 2007 he won a coveted Outstanding Achievement in Dance award at the Laurence Olivier Awards for his 2006 programme entitled ‘Carlos Acosta and friends of The Royal Ballet’, first staged at Saddlers wells.
+In 2006, Carlos received the Doctor of Letters Honoris Causa by the London Metropolitan University.
+In 2007, he won a coveted Outstanding Achievement in Dance award at the Laurence Olivier Awards for his 2006 program entitled Carlos Acosta and friends of The Royal Ballet, first staged at Sadler’s Wells.

-He has enjoyed a flourishing career as an international guest artist, appearing In the United States, Russia, the Netherlands, Chile, Argentina, Greece, Japan, Italy, Germany and France.
-In June 2008 he guested for the first time with the Australian Ballet, in Jerome Robbins’ Afternoon of a Faun, partnered by AB principal Kirsty Martin.
+He has enjoyed a flourishing career as an international guest artist, appearing in the United States, Russia, the Netherlands, Chile, Argentina, Greece, Japan, Italy, Germany, and France.
+In June 2008, he guested for the first time with the Australian Ballet, in Jerome Robbins’ Afternoon of a Faun, partnered by AB principal Kirsty Martin.